9501 Lakeview Parkway

 Dr. Downes joined the practice in 1990 and became a partner in 1994.
 She is a 1989 graduate of Texas A&M University.
 She has extensive training and interest in Veterinary dentistry.
 Other interests include all aspects of feline medicine, oncology (cancer) and endocrinology.
 Dr. Downes is a Fear Free Certified Professional

 Dr. Downes and her husband have one son.
-Their extended family includes a cat named "Spencer," "Maggie" the terrier/Lhasa mix, and "Stone" the career-change Guide Dog for the Blind.
-They are also raising their fourth dog, "Ravi" for Guide Dogs for the Blind with hopes of him one day becoming a guide dog.
+Their extended family includes two kittens named "Jessie" and "Woody", "Maggie" the terrier/Lhasa mix, and "Stone" the career-change Guide Dog for the Blind.
+They are also raising their fifth dog, "Weaver" for Guide Dogs for the Blind with hopes of him one day becoming a guide dog.

 Dr. Clary joined the staff in 1993 after graduation from Texas A&M University.
 She is a Diplomate of the American Board of Veterinary Practitioners which means she made a choice to undergo a long and difficult process of additional studies and examination to become a board certified specialist recognized by the American Veterinary Medical Association (AVMA).
 This process takes a minimum of three years to complete and the motivation behind it is, very simply, excellence.
 She has proven knowledge and expertise above and beyond what is required to practice veterinary medicine.
 Beyond that, she has earned the privilege to specialize in the treatment of one or more categories of animals.
 Dr. Clary has extended ultrasound training and her interests include dermatology (allergic skin disease), oncology, emergency and critical care.